 Q: What are the admission requirements for the EL MSN program?

-A: For the Summer 2015 program: All applicants are required to submit an application via nursingCAS and follow the program specific requirements, application fee, official transcripts, three letters of recommendation, a personal essay, RN Pre-Entrance Exam (PAX-RN) results, a GRE score is recommended, however not required.
+A: For the Summer 2016 program: All applicants are required to submit an application via nursingCAS, application fee, official transcripts, three letters of recommendation, a personal essay, and RN Pre-Entrance Exam (PAX-RN) results.
 In addition, an interview is required.
 Not all qualified applicants will be invited for an interview.

 Q: Do you offer the program part-time or online?

 A: Currently, the pre-licensure portion of the program (4 semesters) is offered as a full time/day time program; the post-licensure courses (7-8 semesters) are offered part time/one night per week.
 Neither of these programs offers an online option.

 A: Yes.
 Students complete all pre-licensure nursing coursework in an accelerated format (full time, day time, 4 semesters) in preparation for a Master of Science in Nursing (MSN) degree.
 Then the program shifts to a part time schedule for the Master’s degree courses (post-licensure).

 Q: How do you determine who is selected for the program?